wesvane1/SoftwarePortfolio/W02/README.md

 # Troubleshooting

+Ensure the directory that you are in is correct (W02/ToDoList).
 If that does not work try running dotnet --version to ensure that you have dotnet installed.
 If you do not have dotnet refer to [this](https://learn.microsoft.com/en-us/dotnet/core/install/) link.